56quarters/avalonms/doc/source/usage.rst

 ^^^^^^^^^^

-If you followed the steps in :doc:`installation` you should be able to use the bundled Fabric_ deploy scripts to manage your Avalon WSGI Application installation.
+If you followed the steps in :doc:`installation` you should be able to use the bundled Fabric_ deploy scripts to manage your Avalon WSGI application installation.

 Some assumptions made by the Fabric deploy scripts: